Tips for Selling RSUs at a Loss

 Any acquisition of shares counts.
 So whether it’s RSUs that vested, ESPP shares that were purchased, or even dividends that were reinvested, all of these count as an acquisition.

-If you sell RSUs at a loss either 30 days before the sale or 30 days after the sale, you’re going to trigger what is called a Wash Sale.
+If you sell RSUs at a loss either 30 days before an acquisition of shares or sell RSUs at a loss 30 days after an acquisition of shares, you’re going to trigger what is called a Wash Sale.

 Wash sales remove your ability to realize losses and instead add the loss you would have taken to the basis of the shares you purchased.